Pawan579/Multilevel_queue-Scheduling/README.md

-$Multilevel Queue Scheduling
 A scheduling program to implements a Queue with two levels:
 Level 1 : Fixed priority preemptive Scheduling
 Level 2 : Round Robin Scheduling
 For a Fixed priority preemptive Scheduling (Queue 1), the Priority 0 is highest priority.
 If one